qupath/qupath-docs/docs/intro/citing.md

 1. Janic, B. et al. (2021).
 Therapeutic enhancement of radiation and immunomodulation by gold nanoparticles in triple negative breast cancer. **Cancer Biology & Therapy**. https://doi.org/10.1080/15384047.2020.1861923 📗

 1. Junttila, A. et al. (2021).
 Immune cell score, PD-L1 expression and prognosis in esophageal cancer. **Acta Oncologica**. https://doi.org/10.1080/0284186X.2020.1868571 📗

+1. Kaufmann, J. et al. (2021).
+Using the R Package Spatstat to Assess Inhibitory Effects of Microregional Hypoxia on the Infiltration of Cancers of the Head and Neck Region by Cytotoxic T Lymphocytes. **Cancers**. https://doi.org/10.3390/cancers13081924 📗

 1. Kay, J. E. et al. (2021).
 Excision of mutagenic replication-blocking lesions suppresses cancer but promotes cytotoxicity and lethality in nitrosamine-exposed mice. **Cell Reports**. https://doi.org/10.1016/j.celrep.2021.108864 📗